December 15-23, 2018

 In the jungle, I was impressed how the guide didn't rely on trails and roamed freely in whatever direction he chose with his machete, stopping to point out various fruits, flowers, tarantulas, monkeys, and birds.

 I asked the guide about life in the jungle and what they teach the children.
 He explained that knowing how to use a machete and avoiding getting lost were critical, that almost everything one needs is available, and that his 93-year-old grandfather stopped climbing trees at age 65.
 They typically eat fish and bananas twice daily and rarely eat vegetables.
-Other foods include fruits, potatoes, monkeys, and tarantula, which he said taste like popcorn.
+Other foods include fruits, potatoes, monkeys, and tarantula, which he said they snack on like popcorn.

 He said he was teased for being skinny when he started working as a guide in the city, so he began eating more rice and gaining weight, and that he liked having more energy for playing soccer.
-I encouraged him to think of his grandfather's age and health, thinking a lot about city versus jungle living, and again, as with the Spanish versus the Incas in Cusco, I felt conflicted.
+I encouraged him to appreciate his grandfather's age and health, thinking a lot about city versus jungle living, and again, as with the Spanish versus the Incas in Cusco, I felt conflicted.
 The guide has three children, and we discussed his relationship with his wife.
 He showed me his website, which he learned to build himself by watching YouTube videos.

 At the end of our jungle walk, we stopped at a thatched hut lodge where he had prepared a lunch of grilled piranha, which was as tasty as any fish I've ever had.